percona/pmm-doc/docs/dbaas/backup-restore.md

 ## Restore backup

+You can create a DBaaS cluster from a backup stored on S3.
+You can use backups from an existing cluster to spin up a new database cluster from this backup.

 To restore backup, do the following:

 1. From the main menu navigate to <i class="uil uil-database"></i> *DBaaS* > *DB Cluster*.